michaelborkowski/lh-array-sort-new/README.md

-# lh-array-sort
+# lh-array-sort: verified and performant sorting algorithms

-Various "in place" sorting algorithms verified with LH
+Various "in place" sorting algorithms verified with Liquid Haskell.

 Now have: Proof of Sortedness for Merge, Linear Merge and Insertion, Proof of Equivalence for all using Bag

-Array are implemented using { List, left: Int, right: Int } with slice api
+Array are implemented using { List, left: Int, right: Int } with slice api.
+There are three arrays backends: pure, mutable, primitive-mutable.

 Checking time should not exceed 2min for any single file.
-Slightly faster than List implementation of Array (main branch)
+Slightly faster than List implementation of Array (main branch).

 ## Cabal-based building and benchmarking